jobindjohn/vivaplus_v0.2/docs/model-doc/20-head.md

 ### Scalp

-The scalp was modelled using solid elements with material model `MAT_OGDEN_RUBBER` using material properties based on [@Trotta2019].
-For the current implementation the ogden parameters corresponding to the highest strain rate (15-100) was used with ogden material parameters according to; μ=1.48 MPa and α=8.1.
-A poisson's ratio of 0.4999 was used and density was taken from [@Trotta2020]
+The scalp was modelled using solid elements with material model `MAT_OGDEN_RUBBER` based on Wood et al., 2010 [@Wood2010]

 ### Oral cavity

 The oral cavity was modelled using solid elements with material model `MAT_OGDEN_RUBBER`, with material parameters according to [@Engelbrektsson2011]

 ## Adjustment of mass and inertia

 Six discrete mass elements, alinged along the principal axes (crossing at the head CoG), were used to adjust the total mass and principal inertias of the head.
 Using the sex parameter different masses were assigned for 50F and 50M.
 The mass and inertia properties were taken from [@Yoganandan2009], with original data from [@Plaga2005].